skydread1/clr.test.check/README.md

 To compile, run or test a Clojure project in CLR with `magic`, you need to use [nostrand](https://github.com/nasser/nostrand).

-`nostrand` is just a tool that let you use `magic` without having to take care of the bootrapping and configuration.
+`nostrand` is just a tool that lets you use `magic` without having to take care of the bootrapping and configuration.

 `nostrand` has its own project manager in a file name `project.edn` that has a syntax similar to the lein project manager `project.clj`.